 Chat services set expectations for instantaneous response and resolution, while messaging allows for more fluid ongoing exchanges.
 Today’s customers are used to using messaging in their personal and professional lives (think text messaging, WhatsApp, and Slack).
 Messaging is a natural and intuitive medium for them.

-And with messaging enabled by AI automation, a single agent is more productive, capable of handling three or more conversations at once — while live chat is typically limited to two.
+And with messaging enabled by AI automation, a single agent is more productive, capable of handling three or more conversations at once — while chat services such as live chat are typically limited to two.

 How Helpshift Supports Chat Services